ionic-team/ionic-docs/docs/api/select.md

 ## Labels

+Labels should be used to describe the select.
+They can be used visually, and they will also be read out by screen readers when the user is focused on the select.
+This makes it easy for the user to understand the intent of the select.
+Select has several ways to assign a label:

 Select has several options for supplying a label for the component:

 - `label` property: used for plaintext labels